FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 **Description:** "_The search index is not available or encountered an exception so the request cannot be completed.
 The response will contain a JSON body._"

 **What this usually means:** Check to see if your FusionAuth Search index service is running.
-If it's running, browse to **Users** in the UI.
+If it's running, browse to "Users" in the UI.

 If you see a message like, "Error - FusionAuth encountered an error while processing your request.
 If the problem persists, contact FusionAuth support for assistance," you may just need to restart FusionAuth Search.

-{% include _image.liquid src="/assets/img/blogs/error-message-screen.png" alt="Error Message Screen" class="img-fluid
+{% include _image.liquid src="/assets/img/blogs/error-message-screen.png" alt="Error Message Screen" class="img-fluid" figure=false %}
-full mb-4" figure=false %}

-To restart FusionAuth Search service type
+To restart the FusionAuth Search service type:

 ```zsh
 sudo service fusionauth-search start